EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 #### getBeacons

-Returns list of beacons associated with the client.
+Returns a list of beacons associated with the client.

 Method